API v4 Migration

 Migration overview

 Azion is rolling out API v4 in the coming months to improve platform performance, flexibility, and resource management.
-This update is more than an API change, it introduces a new core concept, Workloads and new products like Edge Connector and Custom Pages, and brings significant enhancements to both the API and Azion Console.
+This update is more than an API change, it introduces a new core concept, Workloads and new products like Connectors and Custom Pages, and brings significant enhancements to both the API and Azion Console.

-for new developer plan accounts and will be released in waves for General Availability (GA)
+Azion API v4 is now available in Preview for new developer plan accounts and will be released in waves for General Availability (GA) according to your service plan.

 Key points about the migration: